 Read Helen Morris’ essay from The Wire here.

-Fanø Free Folk Festival is supported by Statens Kunstfond.
+Fanø Free Folk Festival is supported by Statens Kunstfond and Puls.

 We kindly thank our sponsors: Fanø Brugsforening, Fanø Bryghus and Camping Klitten.
 Also a big thank you to Robert Weber, who has been a big help in setting up this website.